pangobit/go-wrangler/README.md

 # Go Wrangler

-Go Wrangler is a Go library for parsing struct tags and generating HTTP request binding and validation code.
+Go Wrangler is a stupid simple Go library for parsing struct tags and generating HTTP request binding and validation code.
 It automates extracting data from HTTP requests (headers, query parameters, path parameters) and validating it against struct field constraints.